KonopkoMikhail/TransactionMonitor/README.md

 # TransactionMonitor
-Monitor of @Transactional in Spring Data
+Monitor of annotation Transactional in Spring Data